 If you pick it apart with your fingers, you’ll see it’s thin and tough like a raisin but it has two seeds in the middle.
 These are only like 2 centimeters long.
 So it’s a bit like if you cut a grain of rice in half and laid the two bits next to each other.
 Except they’re a bit more kidney-shaped.
 The seeds should be a little oily.

 So, it’s like a rounder dried cranberry with two tiny kidney-shaped seeds inside.
 Now, pop the berry in your mouth and bite.

 Then poof, you swallow it and only the salty, savory aftertaste remains.
-Then someone asks you to describe it and you say, “Tastes like a salted tomato dunked in plum juice wrapped in kale next to a smoking clove cigarette.”
+Then someone asks you to describe it and you say, “Tastes like a salted tomato dunked in plum juice wrapped in kale next to a crockpot of mulled cider.”